Published 30 January 2019

 The beauty of it all is that there is, of course, no correct answer.
 It’s down to taste and preference, as well as practicality.
 Would a Zalto wine glass work well in this casual, industrial space, or do we need something a little chunkier – a wine tumbler, perhaps?
 Do these paper napkins work in this context, or should we be using proper linen?

 I love pizza.
-I mean, who doesn't?
-It’s one of those comfort dishes that works for so many occasions: a quick dins with the kids, a post-cinema bite, or even a solo sups on the sofa.
+I mean, who doesn’t?
+It’s one of those comfort dishes that works for so many occasions.
+A quick dins with the kids, a post-cinema bite, or even a solo sups on the sofa.
 No need for plates, cutlery or sides.
 Gorgeously simple.
 And, of course, the joy of cold pizza in the morning.
 Guilty as charged.

-It was over a glass or two with some restaurateurs the other night when the talk of pizza turned deeply controversial.
+It was over a glass or two with some restaurateurs when the talk of pizza turned deeply controversial.
 Our discussion wasn’t about base thickness, toppings or indeed the recent creation of a carbonara pizza by a well-known high-street chain.
 No, our conversation revolved around one simple question: in a restaurant, should your pizza be served sliced or not sliced?

 I remained silent for a moment or two whilst my companions passionately debated the topic.
 I felt a little like a fraud; the question had never really crossed my mind.
 I mean, it’s just a pizza, isn’t it?
 If it hasn’t been sliced then do it yourself, surely?
 Why hadn’t I thought about this in more detail before?